AssafCohen3/NBAStatsDB/README.md

 * the hof and retired jerseys is quick since it can be retrieved through the teams endpoint so only 50 requests is required
 * other awards require a request per player which means arround 5000 requests(this will take some hours)
 * like the play by play, the cache can grow up to gigabytes so consider running without caching

+# Transactions
+* i added support in downloaing transactions from BREF
+* the transactions is processed by a parser so the output may be incorrect or crush(important to update the parser with new transactions)
+* this require only a request per season so downloading and parsing all transactions should take arround 2 minutes

 # Setting up
 * requires Python >=3.6